ids0/ATBSWP/README.md

 # ATBSWP
-Repository for Automate the borin stuff with python
+Repository for Automate the boring stuff with python